University of Bradford: Social and International Studies

-The School of Social and International Studies covers the areas of development, economics, humanities (including English and history), politics, international relations, peace studies, psychology, criminology and social work.
-The school offers a range of taught undergraduate and postgraduate courses and has a number of active research areas, especially in conflict resolution.
-The school is actively engaged in the Programme for a Peaceful City initiative.
+The School of Social and International Studies covered the areas of development, economics, humanities (including English and history), politics, international relations, peace studies, psychology, criminology and social work.
+The school offered a range of taught undergraduate and postgraduate courses and had a number of active research areas, especially in conflict resolution.
+The school was actively engaged in the Programme for a Peaceful City initiative.

-It contains six division (some of which were previously called Departments or Schools) Divisions of Economics, Peace Studies, International Development (BCID), Sociology and Criminology, Psychology and finally Social Care and Social Work.
+It contained six division (some of which were previously called Departments or Schools) Divisions of Economics, Peace Studies, International Development (BCID), Sociology and Criminology, Psychology and finally Social Care and Social Work.

-The Centre for Psychology Studies offers a psychology course for undergraduates, accredited by the British Psychological Society.
+The Centre for Psychology Studies offered a psychology course for undergraduates, accredited by the British Psychological Society.
 In 2008, Lord Winston officially opened new state of the art psychology laboratories, for teaching and research.
 One of the university's most popular courses, The National Student Survey ranked Psychology at Bradford as being within the Top 5 in the UK with 94% Student Satisfaction.

 Academic profile

 Motto

-The motto which appears on most current University of Bradford publications is Making Knowledge Work, which relates to the institution's focus on courses that lead to employment.
+The motto which appeared on many University of Bradford publications was Making Knowledge Work, which relates to the institution's focus on courses that lead to employment.
 The university announced in June 2007 it was to use this phrase as a trademark.

 However, the motto inscribed beneath the official coat of arms is Give Invention Light, which is taken from Shakespeare's Sonnet 38.
-The university has also used the slogans Be Inspired and Confronting Inequality, Celebrating Diversity in recent promotional material.
+The university has also used the slogans Be Inspired and Confronting Inequality, Celebrating Diversity, Different is What We Do and It Starts in Bradford in promotional material.

 Reputation and rankings

 The Times Good University Guide ranked Bradford 7th in UK for graduate employment in 2005 and 2nd in 2006.

 The university has a strong reputation for research and knowledge transfer.
-It is ranked in the Top 50 English Universities based on research funding (HEFCE 2009–10).
+It was ranked in the Top 50 English Universities based on research funding (HEFCE 2009–10).

-Staff-student ratios are amongst the best in the UK (The University of Bradford is in the 2nd quartile for staff-student ratios in The Independent, The Times and The Guardian League Tables).
 The 2008 RAE reported that 80 per cent of academics at the university who submitted research to the panel are doing international or world-leading research.